 Here are some of the descriptions I found:

-is that person relentlessly focused on creating remarkable individual experiences.
+The Experience Architect is that person relentlessly focused on creating remarkable individual experiences.
 This person facilitates positive encounters with your organization through products, services, digital interactions, spaces, or events.
 Whether an architect or a sushi chef, the Experience Architect maps out how to turn something ordinary into something distinctive—even delightful—every chance they get.

 Later, more clarification: